rackerlabs/riss/service-design/selecting-an-event-channel.md

 For additional context, please refer to the Rackspace [Approach to Event-Driven Architecture](../cookbook/approach-to-event-driven-architecture.md).

-Contextually, the selected integration technology should ideally conform to the [Rackspace SOA Guidelines](https://one.rackspace.com/download/attachments/49480223/RackspaceSOAGuidelines_v2.0_DRAFT1.pdf?version=1&modificationDate=1390945322000&api=v2), *Consumer-to-Contract*, and should comport with our [Approach to (service-oriented) Integration](approach-to-integration.md).
+Contextually, the selected integration technology should ideally conform to the [Rackspace SOA Guidelines](https://one.rackspace.com/download/attachments/49480223/RackspaceSOAGuidelines_v2.0_DRAFT1.pdf?version=1&modificationDate=1390945322000&api=v2), and should comport with our [Approach to (service-oriented) Integration](approach-to-integration.md).

 Additionally, relevant legal, compliance and policy constraints apply to the decision, such as data classification and data storage policies.